onlyjazz/flask-docs/docs/apiflows.md

         "filters": {
         "date_from": "2020-12-01T16:26:54.461Z",
         "date_to": "2020-12-31T16:26:54.461Z",
-        "crf": "demographic",
+        "crf": "Demographics",
         "item_type": “INPUT”
         }
     ```

 !!!note

-    If you don’t point the filters field you will get all records.
+    Reminder!
+If you don’t set any filters field you will get all records.

 ### /flask/crf/create-CRF-and-insert-data
 This API creates CRF in existing event and insert data